Yassin6up/somoo/replit.md

 **Technical Implementations & Feature Specifications:**
 - **Frontend:** React with TypeScript, Wouter for routing, Tailwind CSS, Shadcn UI, React Hook Form with Zod for validation, and TanStack Query for data management.
 - **Backend:** Express.js, with PostgreSQL database (Neon) for production, In-Memory Storage for testing.
 - **Forms:** Multi-step forms for registration (Freelancer and Product Owner) with robust validation.
 Fixed infinite render loop issue by using `field.value` instead of `form.watch` in checkbox components.
+All auth forms include autocomplete attributes (email="email", password="new-password" for signups, "current-password" for login) to support password managers.
 - **User Authentication:** Login system with JWT-based sessions and role-based authorization.
 Navbar synchronizes immediately after signup/login via custom "userLoggedIn" event - no page reload required.
 Profile page shows graceful error state when user data is missing instead of infinite loading spinner.
+User data always read from localStorage at form submission time, not at component mount.

 **NEW: Group-Based Work System (نظام العمل الجماعي):**
 - **Groups (الجروبات):**